 NFM Salute is an initiative in which one military member or Veteran is chosen each month to be honored as the “Salute of the Month.”
 Salutes are chosen from nominations on the NFM Salute website, www.nfmsalute.com.
 The “Salute of the Month” will be featured on the website with a biography and information about his or her service, and NFM Lending will donate to a military or Veteran non-profit in the Salute’s name.

 NFM Lending is proud to donate $2,500 to One Love Lenny Simpson Tennis and Education Fund on behalf of Ashe.
 NFM looks forward to the opportunity to continue to honor military and Veterans through the NFM Salute initiative.

-NFM Salute not only recognizes our soldiers and veterans, it also donates $2,500 a month on behalf of every NFM Salute to one of the following non-profit soldier or veteran charities.
+NFM Salute not only recognizes our soldiers and veterans, it also makes a donation on behalf of every NFM Salute to one of the following non-profit soldier or veteran charities.